What are the Differences Between East Coast Swing vs West Coast Swing?

 TAKE ACTION> Visit our WCS beginner resource page here!

+One of the biggest differences in east coast swing vs west coast swing is the music.
 All swing music has a 4/4-time signature.
 Both types of swing, East Coast and West Coast, share the same basic six-count timing, namely: whole beat, whole beat, triple step, triple step.
 Or, translated into number counts: 1, 2, 3-and-4, 5-and-6.
+However the speed and feel of the music is different for each dance!

 East Coast Swing Music